Seth-Oduro/Gravity-Model/README.md

 More Pronounced Trade Barrier: Distance acts as a stronger trade barrier in the structural model, implying that once we control for unobserved country-specific characteristics (via importer and exporter fixed effects), the logistical and cost-related challenges associated with distance become more apparent.
 Influence of Fixed Effects: The fixed effects control for country-specific factors like economic size, infrastructure, and institutional quality, which may otherwise obscure the true effect of distance.
 By isolating these factors, the structural model suggests that distance is a more significant determinant of trade than previously estimated.

+## Key Challenges in Estimating the Effect of OECD Membership

+### Endogeneity and Reverse Causality

+OECD membership may be endogenous to trade volume.
+Countries with higher trade openness, economic size, or stability are more likely to join the OECD, creating a reverse causality problem.
+Essentially, high trade levels could be driving OECD membership rather than OECD membership driving trade.
+This can lead to biased estimates if not properly addressed, as the model may capture a two-way relationship rather than the pure effect of OECD membership on trade.

+### Selection Bias

+Countries are not randomly assigned to OECD membership, they self-select based on economic and political criteria.
+OECD countries tend to have higher standards of governance, economic stability, and infrastructure, which are also factors that facilitate trade.
+This selection bias means that any observed increase in trade associated with OECD membership may not be due to OECD policies themselves but rather to pre-existing characteristics that make countries both more likely to join the OECD and more capable of engaging in international trade.

+### Omitted Variable Bias

+There may be unobserved factors that influence both trade and the likelihood of OECD membership, such as institutional quality, regulatory standards, or governance stability.
+If these factors are not controlled for, they can bias the estimate of OECD membership's impact on trade.
+If omitted, these variables could make it seem that OECD membership has a stronger or weaker effect on trade than it actually does, as their influence is inaccurately attributed to the OECD variable.

+### Limited Temporal Variation
+OECD membership status does not change frequently, meaning there is limited within-country variation in membership over time.
+This makes it difficult to use methods that rely on changes in OECD status to identify the effect of membership on trade.
+Without sufficient time-based variation, it is challenging to disentangle the effect of OECD membership from other country characteristics.
+Limited variation reduces the model's ability to identify a causal relationship.

+## Can We Draw a Causal Effect?

+I cannot confidently draw a causal effect of OECD membership on trade from these gravity models alone, primarily due to the following reasons:
+These models primarily reveal correlations between OECD membership and trade, not causation.
+Even if OECD membership is associated with higher trade, this does not prove that OECD membership directly causes the increase in trade.
+Other unobserved factors might be driving both.

+Establishing causation requires an instrumental variable that is correlated with OECD membership but does not directly affect trade.
+However, it is challenging to find such an instrument, as most factors influencing OECD membership (such as economic openness) also directly impact trade.
+Without a valid IV, causality remains untested.
+The self-selection process for OECD membership means that member countries may already possess characteristics conducive to trade.
+This makes it difficult to separate the effect of OECD membership itself from the effect of these pre-existing characteristics, which likely contribute to both trade volume and OECD membership.